DylanChelo/CSC212-RecursiveGraphics/README.md

 3. Type 'make' in your terminal (without quotes)
 4. Type './generator.out' in your terminal (also without quotes)
 5. Read the Menu screen for instructions on how to use the generator

+## Troubleshooting
+The most common issue with this method of installing and compiling the files with SFML is that the files do compile, however the following error occurs when the ./generator.out comnmand is run to start the program:

+The solution to this can be found here[https://www.reddit.com/r/bashonubuntuonwindows/comments/6p3u56/cannot_get_sfml_to_work_properly/].
+To solve this problem, you must install a Windows XServer like Mwing, and then run the following command in the linux terminal to set the display correctly:
+` export DISPLAY=:0 `
+To check that the display has been set, execute the following command:
+` echo $DISPLAY `
+which should return the set display, :0

 # Gallery:
 ## Sierpinski Triangle: